Computing the logarithmic capacity of compact sets having (infinitely) many components with the Charge Simulation Method: Cantor dust

 As for the generalized Cantor sets, we compare our new method with the BIE method from~\cite{LSN}.
 In that method we first approximate $\capp(D_k)$ using $n=2^6$ discretization points on each boundary component.
 This leads to linear algebraic systems of size $nm\times nm$, where $m=4^k$; see Remark~\ref{rmk:savings}.
 The computed results and the timings for $k=1,2,\ldots,6$ are given in Table~\ref{tab:ccd}.
 Similarly to Example~\ref{ex:third} we extrapolate the values in Table~\ref{tab:ccd} in order to obtain an approximation of $\capp(F)$.
 For the approximate values of $\capp(D_k)$ obtained by the BIE method, the differences

 decrease linearly on a logarithmic scale.
-We store these $5$ values in the vector $d$, and use the MATLAB command {\tt p=polyfit(1:5,log(d),1))} to compute a linear interpolating polynomial $p(x)=p_1x+p_2$ for the values $\log(d_k)$.
+We store these $5$ values in the vector $d$, and use the MATLAB command {\tt p=polyfit(1:5,log(d),1))} to compute a linear polynomial $p(x)=p_1x+p_2$ of best approximation in the least squares sense for the values $\log(d_k)$.
 The computed coefficients are

 Starting with our computed approximation of $\capp(D_{6})$ we can then approximate $\capp(D_k)$ for $k\geq 6$ by extrapolation, i.e.,

 We have $\exp(p(35))<10^{-16}$, and hence we use this formula with $k=35$ for our estimate